EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 const greeting : SliceChar = "Hello"
 ```

-#### **Static Variables and Methods**
+#### Static Variables and Functions

-The `static` keyword is used to declare variables or methods that belong to the class itself rather than to any instance.
+The `static` keyword is used to declare variables or functions that belong to the class itself rather than to any instance.
 Static members can be accessed without creating an instance of the class.

 ```go
 class MathUtils {